SAND-Lab/MEA-NAP/docs/_build/html/_sources/guide-for-advanced-users.rst.txt

 ``Params.minNumberOfNodesToCalNetMet``
 """"""""""""""""""""""""""""""""""""""""

- * minimum number of nodes required to calculate network metrics
+ * Minimum number of nodes required to calculate network metrics
  * argument type : int
  * options : any integer value from 2 to the maximum number of nodes in your network
  * default value : 25